ppy/osu-wiki/wiki/Tournaments/RMoT_Invitational/2/en.md

-# RMoT Invitationals 2
+# RMoT Invitational 2

 The Rapid Monthly osu!
-Tournament Invitationals \#2 is a tournament organized and ran by the Rapid Tournaments team.
+Tournament Invitational \#2 is a tournament organized and ran by the Rapid Tournaments team.
 It is an exclusive tournament where only players who reached semi-finals in one of the last 4 RMoT's get invited.

-The tournament brackets can be found [on Challonge.](https://challonge.com/rmotinvitational2) [![][flag_PL]MagBlood](https://osu.ppy.sh/u/6178640) won the Invitational, beating [![][flag_PL]bsurma](https://osu.ppy.sh/u/509575) in the finals.
+The tournament brackets can be found [on Challonge.](https://challonge.com/rmotinvitational2) Most of the information here complies with the [forum post](https://osu.ppy.sh/forum/t/589111).
+[![][flag_PL]MagBlood](https://osu.ppy.sh/u/6178640) won the Invitational, beating [![][flag_PL]bsurma](https://osu.ppy.sh/u/509575) in the finals.

 ## Schedule

-The RMoT Invitationals are traditionally held over two weekends.
+The RMoT Invitational are traditionally held over two weekends.

 | Event                               | Date        |
 |------------------------------------:|:------------|